MeryemSulum/Certificate-Verify-Dapp/README.md

-# Web3 Certificate Verify Dapp
+# Web3 Certificate Verify DApp

 Welcome!
 Certificate Verify DApp
 This decentralized application (DApp) implements a certificate verification platform using blockchain technology on the Ethereum network.
 Certificate Verify DApp provides a reliable method to verify the accuracy and validity of certificates.